The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Differentiation of the Matrix Exponential and its Inversion

-\cref{tab:dexp-NOPs} reports the complexity analysis on the number of operations on floating point data (NOPs).
-In particular, the operation required in the proposed formula consists of (i) The Schur decomposition of $A$ proposed in~\cite{mataigne2024eigenvalue}, which requires $14/3n^3$ NOPs; (ii) the execution of \Cref{alg:differentiation}, which requires $6n^3$ NOPs for the four matrix multiplications in $M\gets R^{\T}XR$ and $Y\gets RNR^{\T}$; (iii) (Optional) For a full differentiation $\dexpof{A}[X] = Q \dskew_A(X)$, an extra exponential and matrix multiplication are performed, which require $4n^3$ NOPs.
-Note that the skew-symmetry of $X$ and $Y$ saves $2n^3$ NOPs at step (ii), and that the Schur decomposition of $A$ is reused at step (iii) such that the exponential only requires $2n^3$ NOPs.
+\cref{tab:dexp-ops} reports the complexity analysis on the number of operations (ops in short) on floating point data.
+In particular, the operation required in the proposed formula consists of (i) The Schur decomposition of $A$ proposed in~\cite{mataigne2024eigenvalue}, which requires $14/3n^3$ ops; (ii) the execution of \cref{alg:differentiation}, which requires $6n^3$ ops for the four matrix multiplications in $M\gets R^{\T}XR$ and $Y\gets RNR^{\T}$; (iii) (Optional) For a full differentiation $\dexpof{A}[X] = Q \dskew_A(X)$, an extra exponential and matrix multiplication are performed, which require $4n^3$ ops.
+Note that the skew-symmetry of $X$ and $Y$ saves $2n^3$ ops at step (ii), and that the Schur decomposition of $A$ is reused at step (iii) such that the exponential only requires $2n^3$ ops.

-Also note that the total NOPs in the Schur decomposition and matrix exponential is $20/3n^3$ while the scaling and squaring algorithm~\cite{higham2005scaling} requires $20/3 n^3$ NOPs for the $[3/3]$ Pad{\'e} approximant, or $(46/3+4\sigma)n^3$ NOPs the $[13/13]$ Pad{\'e} approximant, i.e., the exponential computed by the Schur decomposition of skew-symmetric matrices is no slower than the scaling and squaring algorithm.
-The numerical experiments in Section~\ref{sec:experiments}, see \cref{sub@fig:expm-time}, support these observations on the complexity.
+Also note that the total ops in the Schur decomposition and matrix exponential is $20/3n^3$ while the scaling and squaring algorithm~\cite{higham2005scaling} requires $20/3 n^3$ ops for the $[3/3]$ Pad{\'e} approximant, or $(46/3+4\sigma)n^3$ ops the $[13/13]$ Pad{\'e} approximant, i.e., the exponential computed by the Schur decomposition of skew-symmetric matrices is no slower than the scaling and squaring algorithm.
+The numerical experiments in \Cref{sec:experiments}, see \cref{sub@fig:expm-time}, support these observations on the complexity.